Den901/ha_came/README.md

     in the HA UI go to "Configuration" -> "Integrations" click "+" and search for "CAME".
 1. _If you want to configure component via `configuration.yaml`..._\
     follow instructions below, then restart Home Assistant.

+   note: pycame library is now integrated in the component
 >

 ### Manual installation